USRSE/usrse24/pages/attend/travel.md

 Priority will be given to those having an accepted submission at the US-RSE'24 conference and to enhance the diversity of participants.

-Travel grant awardees will be reimbursed for up to $2100 for their travel, registration, and/or accommodation as per the guidelines upon producing suitable bills for the same.
+Travel support awardees will be reimbursed for up to $2100 for their travel, registration, and/or accommodation as per the guidelines upon producing suitable bills for the same.
 Dependent care awardees will be reimbursed up to $500 upon providing dependent care receipts.
 We can retract funding if